-The above activities require synergy and collaborations among the different units of the Africa Cogen Centre handling the different components.
+The above activities require synergy and collaborations among the different units of the AFREPREN/FWD Regional Cogen Centre handling the different components.
 However, it must be noted here that activities under all major components have been (and will be in the implementation stage) streamlined to remove any identified overlaps.
 Redundancies have been removed to enhance the cost-effectiveness of the Project.

-Outcome 4: More favourable policies and institutional arrangements that support cogeneration promoted
+Outcome 4: More favorable policies and institutional arrangements that support cogeneration promoted Outputs:

-- 4.1 Policies and regulations in the different participating countries reviewed and analyzed - 4.2 Appropriate regulations, incentives and other measures supporting cogeneration formulated, and submitted to the relevant authorities and decision makers - 4.3 Key decision-makers made aware of policy and institutional options for promoting cogeneration investments and encouraging cogeneration-based rural electrification - 4.4 One-stop information and service center established and service provided to stakeholders - 4.5 Promotion strategy and information dissemination program developed and implemented - 4.6 Standard Power Purchase Agreements (PPAs) with reasonable tariffs and conditions in the participating countries drafted and the stage set for approval
+4.1 Policies and regulations in the different participating countries reviewed and analyzed

+- 4.2 Appropriate regulations, incentives and other measures supporting cogeneration formulated, and submitted to the relevant authorities and decision makers - 4.3 Key decision-makers made aware of policy and institutional options for promoting cogeneration investments and encouraging cogeneration-based rural electrification - 4.4 One-stop information and service center established and service provided to stakeholders - 4.5 Promotion strategy and information dissemination program developed and implemented - 4.6 Develop a project website for internal and external audience and update continually

+4.7 Standard Power Purchase Agreements (PPAs) with reasonable tariffs and conditions in the participating countries drafted and the stage set for approval